DNP – Psychiatric Nurse Practitioner (Post-BSN) Aligning Mental and Physical Wellbeing

 Our DNP – Psychiatric Mental Health Nurse Practitioner program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 You can pursue your degree with confidence knowing that our courses have met rigorous academic standards.

 While pursuing your post-BSN DNP – PMHNP, you will complete over 1,000 practicum hours.
 That way, you can gain marketable experience that could help you stand out to future employers.
-Additionally, you’ll attend 1 residential intensive, giving you the opportunity to visit our beautiful campus in Lynchburg, Virginia.
-During this intensive, you can further benefit from hands-on instruction, state-of-the-art equipment, and the chance to connect in-person with your classmates and professors.
+Additionally, you’ll attend 1 virtual intensive, giving you the opportunity to interact live with your professor and classmates.
+This provides you with a unique opportunity to have an interactive experience without the commitment and expense of travel.

 If you want to earn your nursing doctorate but don’t have a master’s degree, then this program is for you.
 You can apply to our DNP – PMHNP (post-BSN) program if you’ve completed a Bachelor of Science in Nursing – allowing you to start achieving your academic and professional goals sooner.